samkennerly/ec2box/README.md

 ### How do I deploy code to a box?

-There are many ways to get code onto cloud machines.
-Here are some common tactics:
+Here are some common methods:

 - Upload code to a private [S3 bucket] and [aws s3 sync] it to a box.
 - Use [deploy keys] to pull from a private GitHub repository.
 - Use AWS [CodeDeploy] for everything.

-To deploy automatically when a box is created, edit its [install] script.
+To deploy code automatically when a box is created, edit its [install] script.

 [S3 bucket]: https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html
 [aws s3 sync]: https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html